Heart Valve Diseases

 You may need surgery to fix or replace the valve that isn’t working right.
 In many cases, repair is preferable, because your own tissues are used.
 When heart valves are severely malformed or destroyed, they may need to be replaced with a new valve.
 Replacement valves may be either tissue (biologic) valves.
 These include animal valves and donated human valves.
 Or they may be mechanical valves.
 These are made of metal, plastic, or another artificial material.

 These are minimally invasive procedures.
-The healthcare provider repairs or replaces the heart valves.
-It is done through an artery (for the aortic valve) or a vein (for the tricuspid, pulmonary, or mitral valve).
+The healthcare provider replaces the heart valves.
+It's done through an artery (for the aortic valve) or a vein (for the tricuspid, pulmonary, or mitral valve).

 Heart valve repair